 • Installing a dedicated electrical circuit, $250.

-Installing an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
+Buying an ENERGY STAR-certified ductless mini-split can make you eligible for valuable tax credits.
 The mini-split tax credit is $300 for certain systems installed at your house through December 31, 2021.
-We advise consulting with your tax professional for more details.
+We suggest chatting with your tax professional for more details.

-Energy companies in Warrenton also often offer rebates for buying energy-efficient heating and cooling equipment.
-We’ll help you figure out this process to confirm you get the best value from your new mini-split unit.
+Energy companies in Warrenton also typically have rebates for installing energy-efficient heating and cooling equipment.
+We’ll help you figure out this process to ensure you receive the best value from your new mini-split unit.

-Although getting a mini-split is usually pricier than traditional heating and cooling systems, it’s a very efficient approach to heat and cool troublesome spots in your home.
+Although purchasing a mini-split is often pricier than traditional heating and cooling systems, it’s an extremely efficient approach to heat and cool troublesome spots in your house.
 These include:

 • Additions.